 As Donohue explains in that same Hatch webinar, the research isn't conclusive about how much screen time is safe for young learners.
 "But that doesn't mean we stop using technology,” says Donohue.
 Instead, "It means we use it very carefully and mindfully, as we have been doing."

 That includes keeping up with the research and making informed decisions about the ways and how often we use technology with early learners.
 Tools like the Screen Sense resource series from Zero to Three share and explain the current research on the impact of media on children under 3 years old.

 The road to positive technology use starts with investing time in understanding how technology can support early learners.
 That knowledge can guide which technology early learning programs purchase as well as how they use that technology to help young children.

 At Hatch, we're deeply committed to providing technology tools that are backed by research.
 Each of our tools is developmentally appropriate and proven to have positive impacts on social, emotional, language, and cognitive development.
 We understand the delicate dance early childhood educators must do when it comes to technology.
 You need to grasp when technology can support and enhance learning, but also understand when technology isn't the answer.
-You can read all of our research to learn more about how Hatch tools can help you stay on the light side of technology here.
+You can read more on our research-backed data page to learn more about how Hatch tools can help you stay on the light side of technology.